Basileia-Romaion/BR-1337/patch-notes.md

 ## International organizations
 ### Oikoumenē
-- Renamed the organization to Oikoumenē with Romaiokratía instead being the new main set of laws.
+- Renamed the organization to Oikoumenē, with Romaiokratía now serving as the primary law framework.
-- Added a new IO action to get a subjugaton CB against Disloyal strategos
+- Added a new IO action granting a subjugation CB against disloyal Strategoi.
-- Added a new dplomatic action for the Basileus to be able to subjutgate certain disloyal strategos
+- Added a new diplomatic action allowing the Basileus to subjugate certain disloyal Strategoi.

+- Added the first category of organization laws.
+- Began reworking the starting event, including an optional "easy" setup that grants all members as subjects.

 ## Society Values
 ### Logothetai vs. Stratiōtai
-- Added a set of society values to represent the struggle between the military and the bureaucracy.
-Most of BRs, reforms, laws, privileges and buildings give value towards one or the other.
+- Added a set of society values to represent the internal struggle between the military and the bureaucracy.
+Most BR mechanics, including reforms, laws, privileges, and buildings, now contribute to one side or the other.

-- Added the first category of organizations laws
-- Started re working the starting event to have an easy option that gives you all the members as subjects.

 ## Balance/Setup Changes
-- New familes in Anatolia
+- Added new families in Anatolia.
-- removed the free starting cbs as we know have a mechanic for Oikoumenē cbs
+- Removed free starting CBs, as they are now replaced by the Oikoumenē CB system.

 ## New starting countries
-- AN12: "Argyropronoitai" named after the family + pronoia
+- AN12: "Argyropronoitai" — named after the ruling family and the pronoia system.
-- P2N: "Sinōpē" named after the town its centered on
+- P2N: "Sinōpē" — named after the city it is centered on.

 ## GFX
-- Added a dozen or so custom flags for some of the countries that were relying on game generated ones.
+- Added a dozen custom flags, replacing several previously auto-generated ones.

 ## Fixes
-- fix the Constantinople buildings being removed when moving capital.
+- Fixed Constantinople buildings being removed when moving the capital.

 # 0.15